Lemoncode/git-from-ui-to-terminal/README.md

 git commit -m "fixing merge conflicts"
 ```

-> Some developer preffer to use a UI tool to manage this (e.g. Source Tree, Git Kraken, VSCode), mileage applies.
+> Some developers may preffer to use a UI tool to manage this (e.g. Source Tree, Git Kraken, VSCode), mileage applies.

 Now we can push the changes to the remote origin: